debroglie27/SoftwareLab_Project/README.md

 `Note: Day, Month and Year are also specified to represent the date of web scraping.`

 ### Data Plotting
+Using the csv files bar plots is created.
+From each csv file 2 plots are created.
+In total 18 plots.

 ### PDF Report Generation